RoadieHQ/marketing-site/content/blog/modeling-software-backstage/index.md

 To see how different types of software asset are represented in Backstage, we're going to model part of the architecture you might find in a hypothetical ride-sharing company.
 We'll also see how Backstage models the relationships between software and how it can diagram the network of dependencies.

 Here's how our hypothetical architecture looks.
 We have two backend services.
-One of them, Passenger Backend, is depends on two important libraries, the Core Queueing Library and the Core Auth Module.
+One of them, Passenger Backend, is dependent on two important libraries, the Core Queueing Library and the Core Auth Module.
 The second backend service, Trips Counter, calls the API of the Passenger Backend.

 ![rectangles with arrows pointing between them to represent the architecture](./everything.png)